gizemerpek/Detection-of-DoS-Attacks/README.md

 6. Performance Evaluation
 To evaluate each model's performance, the following metrics were used:

-Accuracy
+Accuracy,
-Precision
+Precision,
-Recall
+Recall,
-F1-Score
+F1-Score,
-ROC AUC (Area Under the Curve)
+ROC AUC (Area Under the Curve),
-Confusion Matrix
+Confusion Matrix,
 Loss and Accuracy Graphs

 7. Conclusion and Learnings